 Visiting address: Dag Hammarskjölds väg 20, Uppsala Science Park

 The aim of our research is to understand, prevent, diagnos and cure diseases in the elderly population, like dementia, diabetes and cardiovascular diease.

 In clinical trials we develop new drugs against these diseases.
 We are conducting epidemiological and genetic studies to understand the interplay between genes and environment in complex disorders.
 In clinical research we aim to develop better diagnostic instruments for Alzheimer’s disease.
 Our molecular research is aiming at disease mechanisms of Alzheimer’s disease and related disorders.
 The starting point for these studies is genetic discoveries to understand molecular mechanisms involved in dementias.
 Model systems have been developed in transgenic animals and in cell cultures to test new treatment principles.

-Preclinical PET imaging of Alzheimer's disease progression.
+Preclinical PET imaging and therapy of Alzheimer's disease.